instavm/coderunner/README.md

 # CodeRunner: Run AI Generated Code Locally

-CodeRunner is an MCP (Model Context Protocol) server that executes AI-generated code in a sandboxed environment on your Mac using Apple's native [containers](https://github.com/apple/container).
+CodeRunner is a cross-platform MCP (Model Context Protocol) server that executes AI-generated code in a secure, sandboxed environment.
+It supports macOS via Apple's native [containers](https://github.com/apple/container) and Linux/Windows via Docker.

 **Key use case:** Process your local files (videos, images, documents, data) with remote LLMs like Claude or ChatGPT without uploading your files to the cloud.
 The LLM generates code that runs locally on your machine to analyze, transform, or process your files.